 Promote the Survival and Continuing Vitality of Native American Languages

-The Administration for Native Americans (ANA) offers two Native Language programs under this assistance listing to support Native Americans to ensure the survival and vitality of Native American languages.
-This program area is divided into two categories: (1) Native Language Preservation and Maintenance and (2) Esther Martinez Immersion.
-The Language Preservation and Maintenance Grants are 12, 24 or 36-month projects that enable communities to conduct a broad range of projects including teacher credentialing, language instruction, language resource developments, language assessments, and other projects that support the communities? long-term language preservation goals.
-The Esther Martinez Immersion Grants are 36-month projects that will be awarded to applicants that meet the statutory requirements for immersion projects with language nests or language survival schools in accordance with P.L.
-109-394.
-ANA supports locally determined projects that achieve community goals through specific, measurable outcomes.
+The Administration for Native Americans (ANA) offers Native Language programs to promote and ensure the survival and continuing vitality of Native American languages for American Indians, Alaska Natives, Native Hawaiians, and Native American Pacific Islanders from American Samoa, Guam, and the Commonwealth of the Northern Mariana Islands (CNMI).
+The Native American Language Preservation and Maintenance (P&M) awards are 12, 24 or 36-month projects that enable communities to conduct a broad range of projects including teacher credentialing, language instruction, language resource developments, language assessments, and other projects that support the communities long-term language preservation goals.
+The Esther Martinez Immersion (EMI) awards are 36, 48, or 60-month projects that will be awarded to applicants that meet the statutory requirements for immersion projects with language nests or language survival schools in accordance with 42 USC 2991b-3(c)(7) ANA supports locally determined projects that achieve community goals through specific, measurable outcomes.
 In an effort to perpetuate language preservation efforts for Native communities, if appropriate, all ANA funded language projects should identify opportunities for the replication or modification of such project for use by other Native Americans; and include a plan for the preservation of the products of the Native American language project for the benefit of future generations of Native Americans and other interested persons.
+The American Rescue Plan Act (ARP) authorized Section 816 of the Native Americans Programs Act (NAPA) of 1974 (42 USC 2992d) to amend Section 803C of NAPA (42 USC 2991b-3) to create (g) Emergency Grants for Native American Language Preservation and Maintenance to issue awards to entities eligible to receive assistance under subsection (a) (1) to ensure the survival and continuing vitality of Native American languages during and after the public health emergency declared by the Secretary with respect to the COVID-19 pandemic.

 General information about this opportunity